jadrokudla/laravel-licenses-meilisearch/README.md

-# Laravel License Management System
+# laravel licenses with meilisearch engine

 ### License Management
 - 🔍  search with Meilisearch